 What to See?

-About 20 kilometers southwest of Lhasa City and along Lhasa River at east, right next to the Friendship Highway, you can see Nietang Buddha first.
+About 20 kilometers southwest of Lhasa City and along the Lhasa River at the east, right next to the Friendship Highway, you can see Nietang Buddha first.

 The Nietang Buddha is located at the northern foot of Nietang Mountain and it's the largest cliff statue in Tibet.
 The statue is a seated image of Shakyamuni Buddha who had achieved enlightenment under the Bodhi Tree, with 9.83 meters high and 7.9 meters wide.
 This statue is carved so magnificently that it is regarded as the best stone carving in Tibet.
 Legend has it that the statue was created more than 700 years ago.
 When Phags-pa, the Imperial Preceptor of the Yuan Dynasty, returned to Sakya Monastery with a Sakyamuni statue from Beijing, the statue suddenly asked to stay there.
 Then there was the legend of this giant statue of Buddha.